-Terms and conditions of the transactions and the policy for determining the terms and conditions
+Terms and conditions of the transactions and the policy for determining the terms and conditions (Notes)

-(Notes)

 - 1. Debt guarantee is guarantee for redemption of bonds.
 Guarantee fees are reasonably determined based on market rates and in accordance with the agreement through mutual consultation. - 2.(1) Interest rates of inter-company borrowings and loans are reasonably determined in consideration of market rates and in accordance with the agreement through mutual consultation. - (2) The transaction price for operating transactions is determined in consideration of market prices and in accordance with the agreement through mutual consultation. - 3.
-The exchange value of shares of the subsidiary are determined in consideration of the carrying amount of the shares of subsidiary delivered before the transaction.
-The transaction values of inter-company loan received as in-kind dividends are determined in consideration of the carrying amount of the intercompany loan before the transaction. - 4.
-This was recognized in association with the contribution of the loans to Shire Ireland Finance Trading Limited and Takeda Pharmaceuticals U.S.A., Inc. in the course of the capital increase in Takeda Pharmaceuticals U.S.A., Inc..
-As a result, the Company recognized an increase in its investment in Takeda Pharmaceuticals U.S.A., equal to the amount of loans contributed to Takeda Pharmaceuticals U.S.A, Inc. - 5.
-This was recognized in association with the loan to Takeda Pharmaceuticals International AG which had been owned by Shire Biopharmaceuticals Holdings Ireland Limited received in the form of in-kind dividends in the course of the liquidation of Shire Biopharmaceuticals Holdings Ireland Limited.
-The difference between the carrying amount of the shares of the subsidiary held by the Company and the loans to the subsidiary received was recognized as gain on restructuring of subsidiaries and affiliates.
-Since the liquidation of Shire Biopharmaceuticals Holdings was completed during the current fiscal year, the above transaction amount is the transaction amount for the period when the company was a related party.
-The ownership of voting rights and other information for the company is based on the status just before the company was removed from a related party. - 6.
-This was recognized in association with the in-kind dividends of the loans to the Company which had been owned by Shire Ireland Finance Trading Limited in the course of capital redemption of Shire Ireland Finance Trading Limited.
+The amount of Investments in other securities of subsidiaries and affiliates and Contributions to subsidiaries and affiliates derecognized through the exchange transaction resulting from the in-kind dividend was determined based on the book value of the Investments in other securities of subsidiaries and affiliates and Contributions to subsidiaries and affiliates held by the Company immediately prior to the transaction.
+The transaction value of the assets recognized through the in-kind dividend was determined based on the book value, immediately prior to the transaction, of the inter-company loans and other assets recorded by the entity distributing the in-kind dividend. - 4.
+This was recognized in association with the assets including loans to the Company received in the form of in-kind dividends in the course of the liquidation of Takeda Financing GK.
+The difference between the carrying amount of the Contributions to subsidiaries and affiliates held by the Company and the assets received was recognized as a gain on restructuring of subsidiaries and affiliates.
+The received loans were offset against the corresponding borrowings in the accounts. - Since the liquidation of Takeda Financing GK was completed during the current fiscal year, the above transaction amount is the transaction amount for the period when the company was a related party.
+The ownership of voting rights and other information for the company is based on the status just before the company was removed from a related party. - 5.
+This was recognized in association with the loans to Takeda Pharmaceuticals U.S.A., Inc. and Dyax Corp. previously held by Shire Ireland Finance Trading Limited and were received in the form of in-kind dividends.
+The difference between the carrying amount of the Investments in other securities of subsidiaries and affiliates of Shire Ireland Finance Trading Limited held by the Company and the loans to the subsidiaries received was recognized as a gain on restructuring of subsidiaries and affiliates.
+The received loans were offset against the loans receivable and the borrowings to Shire Ireland Finance Trading Limited held by the Company.